ZhuoyiZhan/probability-and-inference-portfolio/01-roulette-simulation/writeup.md

   sample(possible_outcomes, 1)
 }

 #This step is trying to simulate the betting strategy.
-It receives input of previous wager, last spinning result, maximum wager that casino set and how much much palyer left with.
+It receives input of previous wager, last spinning result, maximum wager that casino set and how much much player left with.
 If last spin player get red, then keep bet $1 on red, else, 2 times the previous wager but it should not exceed player's current budget or maximum wager allowed.

 martingale_wager <- function(
   previous_wager